cagardner/automated-file-mover/README.md

 7. The script runs continuously, watching for new files and organizing them immediately upon detection.
 8. The user can stop the script manually, which also stops the file monitoring.

----

-This summary provides an overview of the project's main features and how it operates.